Your Rights as a Customer

 You have the right, as a customer, to get what you pay for and to pay a fair fee for services.

-- taxi, for-hire and limo companies
+- taxi, for-hire and transportation network companies (TNCs)

 - tow truck companies

 - business that use weighing and measuring equipment such as scanners and scales